 - A small tripod, as sometimes using a large tripod is prohibited, e.g. inside mosques, churches and caves.

 - Use new batteries, as old batteries are emptied quickly in extreme cold conditions.

-- A DC to AC Power Inverter using a car's cigarette lighter adapter.
+- Take a DC to AC Power Inverter to charge with a car's cigarette lighter adapter.

-- A DC to AC Power Inverter from a solar generator.
+- Take a DC to AC Power Inverter to charge from a solar generator.